hiiamboris/red-wiki/Red-tutorial-for-newcomers-English-version.md

 # For GNU/Linux users
-In the upper right corner of http://www.red-lang.org/ wabpage, a Red oblique sign invites you to fork.
+In the upper left corner of http://www.red-lang.org/ webpage, a Red oblique sign invites you to fork.

 Just follow this wise advice, which makes you get Red source code.
 Either you follow the link, or, on the command line :